sonjuonr/Visual_Fusion_GRU/README.md

 # Visual-Fusion-GRU: SLA-Aware Underwater VLA Navigation

-> Status: RL alpha-fusion validation completed; active work has moved to imitation learning.
+> Status: The original RL-to-semantic migration plan has been tested and found to have a choke point.
+The project is now moving to imitation learning while preserving the same final VLA goal.

-Visual-Fusion-GRU is a navigation framework for an autonomous robotic fish in challenging underwater scenes.
-The original goal was a VLA (Vision-Language-Action) policy that could migrate from a reliable color saliency fallback observation to a pure CLIP/VLM semantic heatmap.
+Visual-Fusion-GRU is a navigation framework for an autonomous robotic fish in challenging underwater environments, such as turbidity, unstable lighting, and frequent target loss.
+The long-term goal is still a VLA (Vision-Language-Action) navigation policy: the robot should understand a language instruction such as `Find the red ball`, ground that instruction in camera observations, and output low-level swimming actions.

+The project started with a clear guess:

+> If a reliable color-saliency fallback policy can first learn the physical
+> navigation behavior, then a hybrid observation
+> `alpha * CLIP + (1 - alpha) * fallback` should let RL gradually migrate from
+> low-level color cues to high-level semantic CLIP cues.

+That guess was reasonable, and it shaped the previous plan.
+The fallback signal is dense, stable, and physically useful.
+CLIP is semantically aligned with the language instruction but much noisier as a control signal.
+So the planned bridge was an alpha curriculum: start with fallback, slowly increase CLIP weight, and end at `alpha=1.0`, where the policy uses pure semantic heatmaps.

-The current project finding is important: the RL curriculum exposes a clear choke point during semantic migration.
-Fallback tracking works, but the Recurrent PPO policy becomes unstable before reaching pure CLIP control.
-The active direction is therefore imitation learning (BC + DAgger), using the working fallback policy as a teacher and training a student on CLIP observations.
+After testing, that plan is no longer the active path.
+The records show a repeatable RL choke point near pure semantic control.
+The fallback policy can track the target, and hybrid RL can move close to CLIP, but it does not survive the last part of the migration.
+The current direction is imitation learning: use the working fallback policy as a teacher, collect teacher-labeled examples, and train a CLIP-observation student with BC + DAgger.

 ## Simulation Demos